 However, our concern is the perceived product differentiation, since advertising is more likely to create this type of product differentiation.
-But the question with which we are concerned is, does advertising have a role in creating product differentiation? and if it does, how can it do that?
+But the question with which we are concerned advertising have is. does a role in creating product differentiation? and if it does, how can it do that?
 These questions will be answered in the following part of our discussion.